 The Company's full Board consists of ten directors.
 The Board is divided into three classes, two having three Directors and one having four Directors.
 The Directors in each class serve for a three-year term and until their successors are duly elected and qualified.
 The terms of each class expire at successive annual meetings so that the stockholders elect one class of Directors at each annual meeting.
-Currently, Class I, Class II and Class III terms expire in 2016, 2017, and 2018, respectively.
+Currently, Class I, Class II and Class III terms expire in 2019, 2017, and 2018, respectively.

-The election of the Class I Directors will take place at the Annual Meeting.
-At its meeting on February 23, 2016, the Board, with each nominee abstaining on the vote for himself, approved the recommendation of the Board Governance and Nominating Committee that each of the current Class I Directors be nominated for a three-year term.
-All three nominees are current members of the Board.
+On March 23, 2017, the Company announced the retirement of Robert J. Kolesar as a Class II Director, effective May 24, 2017.
+The Board of Directors and the Company greatly appreciate Mr. Kolesar's dedication and efforts to the Company during his service as a director and Chair of the Board.
+The election of the remaining Class II Directors will take place at the Annual Meeting.
+At its meeting on March 23, 2017, the Board, with each nominee abstaining on the vote for himself, approved the recommendation of the Board Governance and Nominating Committee that Richard W. Blakey and Douglas D. Dirks be nominated for a three-year term.
+Both nominees are current members of the Board.
 All properly executed proxies will be voted for these nominees unless contrary instructions are properly made, in which case the proxy will be voted in accordance with such instructions.
-Should any of the nominees become unable or unwilling to serve, the proxies will be voted for the election of such person(s) as shall be recommended by the Board.
+Should either of the nominees become unable or unwilling to serve, the proxies will be voted for the election of such person(s) as shall be recommended by the Board.
 The Board has no reason to believe that the nominees will be unable to serve.
 The nominees have consented to being named in this Proxy Statement and to serve as a Director if elected.